• About

 side view of custard cake

-I always like to make my own custard from scratch which is what I'll be breaking down for you step-by-step, it's ridiculously simple and only needs minimal ingredients that you probably already have laying around at home.
-If you prefer to use ready-made or powdered custard, just prepare it according to the instructions on the box and follow the rest of the instructions in this recipe.
+I always like to make my own custard from scratch, which is what I'll be breaking down for you step-by-step.
+It's ridiculously simple and only needs minimal ingredients that you probably already have lying around at home.
+If you prefer to use ready-made or powdered custard, just prepare it according to the instructions on the box.

 tea biscuits